H.265 vs H.264 Encoding: What's the difference and which is better?;

 Video codecs are essential for compressing large video files into smaller sizes, allowing for easier storage and faster streaming.
 Two of the most commonly used codecs are H.265 and H.264.
-However, what are the differences between the two?
-And which is better for you? we will explore the similarities and differences between H.265 and H.264, as well as their benefits and drawbacks.
+But what are the differences between the two?
+And which is better for you?
+We’ll explore the similarities and differences between H.265 and H.264, as well as their benefits and drawbacks.

-Before we dive into the differences between H.265 and H.264, let's define what a video codec is.
+Before we dive into the differences between H.265 and H.264, let’s define what a video codec is.
 A codec is a software tool used to compress and decompress digital video files.
-Without a codec, video files would be much larger and take much longer to stream or store.
-Video codecs use complex algorithms to compress video files while preserving their visual quality.
-After clarifying the definition of codecs, let's take a closer look at H.264 and H.265.
+Without a codec, video files would be much larger and take much longer to transmit or store.
+Video codecs use complex algorithms to compress video files while maintaining their visual quality.
+Now that we’ve clarified the definition of codecs, let’s take a closer look at H.264 and H.265.

 H.265, also known as High Efficiency Video Coding (HEVC), is a video codec released in 2013.
-It is the successor of H.264 and was designed to provide better video compression while maintaining the same level of video quality.
+It is the successor to H.264 and was designed to provide better video compression while maintaining the same level of video quality.
 H.265 can achieve up to 50% more compression than H.264.
-It is therefore an ideal choice for high resolution video formats.
+It is therefore an ideal choice for high-definition video formats.

 Overall, depending on your needs, both H.264 and H.265 are excellent video encoding solutions.

 Both are powerful tools capable of producing high-quality results, but they vary.
-The main difference between H.265 and H.264 is their compression performance.
-H.265 can achieve up to 50% more compression than H.264, meaning it can transmit the same video quality using less bandwidth or storage.
+The main difference between H.265 and H.264 is their compression efficiency.
+H.265 can achieve up to 50% more compression than H.264, which means it can transmit the same video quality using less bandwidth or storage.
 This makes H.265 ideal for high-resolution video formats such as 4K and 8K.

 The benefits of H.264